7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 ``Search Azure AD -> Users -> Assigned Roles`
 Enable Account
 `Users -> $username -> Settings -> [Tick/Untick] Account enabled`

-Guest user can be added with Creating and then Inviting `Search Azure AD -> Azure AD -> Users -> New Users -> New user` `Overview -> Users -> New User -> Invite External`
+Temporary Guest users use: `Azure AD B2B` , Guest user can be added with Creating and then Inviting `Search Azure AD -> Azure AD -> Users -> New Users -> New user` `Overview -> Users -> New User -> Invite External`
 - remember to add to groups and anything else.

 Bulk additions, deletion and invitation use a .cvs with SOME of the fields Name | Username | Initial Password | Block Sign in | Firstname | Lastname